rockstor/rockstor-doc/contribute/contribute.rst

     You must **untick** *"Copy the master branch only"* if you intend to contribute to the testing channel.

 You should then have a fork of this repository in your own GitHub profile.
-This repo then serves as your private git remote called origin.
+This repo then serves as your private git remote called *origin*.
-The next few git steps are demonstrated on a Linux terminal.
+The next few git steps are demonstrated on a Linux terminal;
-They should also work with little or no modification in an OSX console.
+they should, however, also work with little or no modification in an OSX console.

-Clone, in turn, your GitHub profiles fork of rockstor-core onto your local machine.
+Clone, in turn, your GitHub profile's fork of rockstor-core onto your local machine.
-You can do this in any directory; but the following assume the ~/dev directory.
+You can do this in any directory but the following assumes the :code:`~/dev` directory.

 .. code-block:: console